 I haven’t colored my hair or experimented much with it since I was fourteen, and I don’t think those unnoticeable “sun highlights” I did during high school counts.
 I wish I was as brave as Hello Annabel – a bit of jealousy drool – who decided to permanently color her hair pink recently.
-My coloring history on the other hand has stretched as far as to washable colorings like Lilac that wasn’t much noticeable on my dark hair.
+My own coloring history has only stretched as far as to washable colorings like Lilac that wasn’t much noticeable on my dark hair.
 And not to mention that time I went with a red washable color, soaked in a bath, and suddenly the water turned red!
 I freaked out and called for mom, thinking I must have hurt myself or something.
-And my mom got more horrified than me, until we realized it was my hair color leaking out. lol
+And my mom got more horrified than me until we realized it was my hair color leaking out. lol

 While I feel a bit late to the rainbow hair trend that’s been going on for almost two years now, I’d like to think that colored hair will never go out of fashion…

-I couldn’t find many, if any, reviews on this, so here I am the first to contribute my thoughts on this magical wand!
+I couldn’t find many if any, reviews on this, so here I am the first to contribute my thoughts on this magical wand!

 About the Product

 Beyond the original organic hair mascaras from K pour Karité for hiding grays, this hair mascara comes in the colors: Electric Blue, Red Passion, Tropical Green, and also sparkles of silver and gold.

 The color is contained in a squeezable tube and comes with a mascara wand… Hence the name.

 The formula is made using natural ingredients and without silicone and has not been animal tested.